acharroux/Photon-Particle-Workshop/ReadMe.md

 Published Event|`OTARequested`| N/A| Fired after `ForceOTA` has been received Published Event|`Connected`|string:JSON dump of Software Panel

-To be complete, there also a couple of events that are processed to get some infos about the Photon.
+To be complete, there are also a couple of events that are processed to get some infos about the Photon.
 This is a purely internal (and documented) trick used to workaround the lack of simple API to get these infos.
 Best is probably to avoid to talk about that strange way of doing simple things ...

 Cloud Feature | Name | Payload | Comment
 --------------|------|---------|--------